Won’t a Humidifier Make My Home Too Damp?

-No, a humidifier will not make your home too damp
+No, a humidifier won’t make your home too damp

-In addition to relying on professionals for installation of your humidifier, also turn to them whenever the system needs repairs work.
-Proper care of the humidifier will ensure that it will continue to provide balanced humidity for many years to come.
+In addition to relying on professionals for humidifier installation, you should also turn to them whenever the system needs repairs.
+Proper care of the humidifier will ensure it continues to provide balanced humidity for years to come.